 1.Add a tablespoon or two of safflower oil to a non-stick pan (safflower oil is excellent for high-heat cooking, why olive oil you may ask.
 Well, olive oil becomes toxic once heated to a certain temperature.
 To be safe, leave that for salads, homemade dressing, and your monthly hot oil treatment!)

 2.Cut red and green bell peppers, mushrooms, cilantro, tomatoes, and garlic into thin slices.

-3. Add seasonings like onion power, cayenne pepper, or Braggs Amino Acid for protein and a soy sauce flavor.
+3. Add seasonings like onion powder, cayenne pepper, or Braggs Amino Acid for protein and a soy sauce flavor.

 4. Add a few splashes of water as you see fit while cooking.

 The whole process should take 5-10 minutes.

 1. Use a large spoon to peel and carve the avocado out.
 Keep the pit!
 It helps the guac stay fresh longer (in the rare event that you have leftovers).